 If you dispose of waste woodchips by landspreading or composting you must have registered an exemption with your environmental regulator.

-In Northern Ireland all farmers must comply with rules under the Nitrate Action Programme Regulations and the Phosphorous Regulations.
+In Northern Ireland all farmers must comply with rules under the Nutrient Action Programme Regulations.

 In Scotland you should find out whether you are within a nitrate vulnerable zone (NVZ).
 If you are within an NVZ you will need to follow certain rules, such as limiting the amount of organic and inorganic nitrogen fertiliser you use and keeping records.